 \subsection{Background}

-We recall the definition of the theta divisor from \cite[Section 1.1]{raynaud02}.
+Recall the definition of the theta divisor from \cite[Section 1.1]{raynaud02}.
 Given a relative curve $X/S$, let $X^1$ be the curve induced by base change by the absolute Frobenius of $S$.
-Let $F:X \to X^1$ be the relative Frobenius morphism.
-The {\it sheaf of locally exact differentials} $B$ is the image of the differential $F_*d: F_* ({\mathcal O} _X) \to F_* (\Omega^1_X)$.
+Consider the relative Frobenius morphism $F:X \to X^1$.
+The {\it sheaf of locally exact differentials} $B$ is the image of $F_*d: F_* ({\mathcal O} _X) \to F_* (\Omega^1_X)$.
 There is an exact sequence of ${\mathcal O}_{X^1}$-modules: